robertdumitrescu/NodeJS-4-5-MVC-BoilerPlate-Bootstrap/README.md

 For any questions you can always find me on:

-http://rdumitrescu.com on the contact page robertdum01@gmail.com
+http://rdumitrescu.com on the contact page or on mail: robertdum01@gmail.com